clandestine-avocado/Dell-R710/README.md

 -  Bootable ISO image?
 Maybe, but Dell took it down from their main site.
 [This](https://www.allenscloud.com/nextcloud/s/mWqdgZyw738Zfe4) looks promising, but have not tried it yet.
 -  Art of Server process?
 Need to rewatch this video and take notes.
 More manual process, but appears to work on his R710.

+# Decide on H200 Upgrade

+Unclear yet if I really need to do this, but looks relatively easy